 These are the tools that work for me.
 They may also work for you or they may not.
-There are tools that I tried that did not work.
-Finding the right balance is trial and error but it is worth the effort.
+There are tools that I tried that didn’t work.
+Finding the right balance is trial and error but it’s worth the effort.

-My story is not unique.
-That is the great lie of MDD, that you are all alone.
+My story isn’t unique.
+That’s the great lie of MDD, that you’re all alone.
 Many of us live this story and many of us use tools that keep the Black at bay.
 The difference, in my mind, is that not all of us share our stories with each other.
 Sharing heals.
-It is a vital part of my recovery and I urge you to make it a part of yours.
+It’s a vital part of my recovery and I urge you to make it a part of yours.
 Again, SHARING HEALS.

 Portions of this post have been previously published online.